If you’re anything like me, you do a ton of online research prior to purchasing a new product.

-I ran my first half marathon last November.
-It was a momentous occasion for me and an accomplishment I hope to not forget soon.
-Today I am training for my 4th half marathon and I need some new headphones.
+I’ve been training for my 4th half marathon (I ran my first half marathon last November) and I need some new headphones.
 Would you believe that it has taken me a week to research all of the different options?

 I have been using Google for a week looking for the right headphones.
 What should have been a simple purchase has turned into a lot of articles relating to the best headphones for runners.
 My experience is not unique.